YannLebouc/YannLebouc/README.md

 Linux systems programming
 Fintech and low-latency systems

-Currently building Basalt:
+Currently building Basalt :
 an experimental high-performance transactional engine focused on storage, reliability and systems design.

 ---

 ## What you will find here

-What you will find here

-Projects built to explore and improve:
+Projects built to explore and improve :

 backend engineering,
 systems programming,